ARTICLE I: Name and Purpose of the Organization

 Section 1.2 Term of Office

 Board officers will take office at a time set by board policies.
-Except for the board president, all board officers shall serve a one-year term, and shall be eligible to serve a second consecutive term.
-The board president shall serve for one two-year term.
-As a matter of policy, the board desires that a president shall serve only one term, except for a compelling reason.
+All board officers shall serve two-year terms, and shall be eligible to serve a second consecutive term.
 No officer may serve more than two consecutive terms in the same office.

 ARTICLE VII: Duties of the Board of Directors